 The Committee Chair is responsible for overseeing the responsibilities of the Committee and organising the nominations, the voting and the annual Ceremony.
 The Chair does not have a casting vote towards the shortlists.

 Cadwell began plans for the British Comic Awards in May 2011 to celebrate and promote the great work and talent in the thriving UK comics community.
 Cadwell is a cartoonist, illustrator and storyboard artist based in Manchester, UK.
 In April 2012 he co-founded Great Beast Comics, a publishing group for professionally self-published, creator owned comics.
 Through this imprint he publishes his own series Blood Blokes and a book collection of his web-comic The Everyday.
-His comic work has been published by Jonathan Cape, Image Comics, Blank Slate Books, We Are Words + Pictures and Solipsistic Pop.
+His comic work has been published by Vertigo Comics, Image Comics, Jonathan Cape and Blank Slate Books.

 Clark Burscough is a life-long comics fan, whose love of illustrated storytelling was instilled in him from a young age by his father.
 He studied for his Bachelor’s and Master’s degrees at the University of Leeds, which is where his comics fandom truly came of age.
 In 2007 he volunteered for the Thought Bubble comics festival, and now works as the organisation’s Assistant Director, a position which he finds extremely rewarding, and which brings him into contact with creators of amazing comics from all walks of life.
 His favourite comic changes on a near weekly basis, but if pushed for an answer he’d probably have to say Blacksad, or Grant Morrison’s Invisibles.